 Prices

-The cost of a gazebo differs depending on factors like size, materials, and design complexity.
-Basic wooden gazebo kits can start around $1,000 to $3,000, while custom-built or larger metal gazebos might go from $3,000 to $10,000 or more.
+The cost of a gazebo depends on factors like size, materials, and design complexity.
+Basic wooden gazebo kits can start around $1,000 to $3,000, while custom-built or larger metal gazebos might cost from $3,000 to $10,000 or more.

 Ramada

-Ramadas are often known as Shade Structures, Outdoor Pavilions, or Open-air shelters, depending on their design and function.
+Depending on their design and function, Ramadas are often known as Shade Structures, Outdoor Pavilions, or Open-air shelters.

 Types and Examples